-Derron LaBrake, one of our Board members, works extensively with Villanova and Temple Universities on a variety of stormwater related research, he even co-authored a research paper with Villanova in 2016.
+Derron LaBrake, a volunteer and former Board member, works extensively with Villanova and Temple Universities on a variety of stormwater related research, he even co-authored a research paper with Villanova in 2016.
 Mr. LaBrake also collaborated on a research project with the Academy of Natural Sciences at Drexel University in 2015 and 2016, that was assessing the potential impacts associated with a non-indigenous invasive plant that is taking over the riparian habitat throughout the region.

 Our initial results are that both Creeks are impaired due to urban stormwater runoff.
 And unless, and until we get our urban stormwater runoff under control they will remain the creeks will remain the same, as a place that should be avoided when it rains.

 View Live Data Stream from DCVA McCall's Golf Course Site : http://monitormywatershed.org/sites/PUCC2S/